NaikAayush/orange-haxplore-2.0/README.md

 #### AWS Services Used

-We will be used AWS services.
+We did not use AWS services as we did not have credits to use them.